Skip to main content

 How AI actually reads a contract

 AI models work differently.
 They predict the most useful-sounding response based on patterns in the text.
 That's a powerful capability for many tasks.
-But it means the model can be steered by the way a contract is written — not intentionally, not maliciously, but structurally.
+But contract analysis isn't pattern recognition; it's systematic legal reasoning across a structured document.

 Five ways AI misses the point in your contract